clflowers5/enhanced-formik/README.md

 this and feed it children.
 It doesn't eat props, only children.

 `EnhancedFormik` Component - Looks identical to normal `Formik`.
 You shouldn't be able to tell the difference from the outside.
+Is there even a difference?
 Use this instead of the vanilla `Formik`.

 `useFormikSubmit` hook - Tie this into your _full_ form submit.
+Usually a button.
+Two buttons if you're frisky.
+(Don't do that, it's terrible UX)
 Params:
 * `onSubmit` - required function.
 Invoked on successful form validation/submit
 * `onError` - optional function.
 Invoked when any form inside the `FormContextWrapper` has a validation error

 ex:
 ```
 const onSubmit = (formValues) => console.log(formValues)